Jean Châtel

-Under questioning Châtel revealed that he had been educated by the Jesuits of the Collège de Clermont (now the Lycée Louis-le-Grand).
-In the atmosphere of the day, with the wars of Religion still in progress, it was inevitable that the Jesuits would be accused of inspiring Châtel's attack.
+Under questioning, Châtel revealed that he had been educated by the Jesuits of the Collège de Clermont (now the Lycée Louis-le-Grand).
+In the atmosphere of the day, with the Wars of Religion still in progress, it was inevitable that the Jesuits would be accused of inspiring Châtel's attack.
 His former teachers, Fathers Hay and Guéret, were fortunate to be exiled; a third teacher, Father Guignard, was hanged and burned at the stake for his presumed part in the affair.
 The Collège de Clermont was closed, and the building was confiscated.
-The Jesuit Order was banned from France, although this ban was quickly lifted.
+The Jesuit Order was banned in France, although this ban was quickly lifted.